 The choice of a major field of study is far less important than the choice of courses best suited to achieve these ends.
 The pre-law advisor consults with students interested in a career in law to suggest appropriate courses of study and to offer advice about how best to seek admission to law schools.

-Pre-law Advisor: Charles Perry, the William R. Keenan Jr. Professor of History
+Pre-law Advisor: Charles Perry, the William R. Kenan Jr. Professor of History

 Medical and Health Professions

-Students interested in medicine, dentistry, or veterinary medicine should register with the chair of the Health Professions Advisory Committee soon after matriculation.
-Meetings with the chair of this committee benefit students who seek academic advice, summer program recommendations, permission to take courses at other institutions, and other help in preparing for a career in these fields.
+Students interested in careeers associated with medicine, dentistry, or veterinary medicine should register with a co-chair of the Health Professions Advisory Committee soon after matriculation.
+Interested students should also plan to attend the special session scheduled during first-year orientation.
+Meetings with chairs of this committee benefit students who seek academic advice, summer program recommendations, permission to take courses at other institutions, and other help in preparing for a career in these fields.